 2.1 Site description

-Nineteen even-aged jack pine stands ranging in stand establishment dates from 1872-1999 (by date of pith emergence) in a 30 km radius near Silver Dollar, Ontario were studied (approximately centred around 49° 50' N, 91° 18' W) (See Figure 1 for map).
-This relatively remote location in Northwestern Ontario helps reduce the impact of simultaneous anthropogenic changes in short to medium range atmospheric pollutants, particularly NOx, SO2, ozone and particulates that have been shown to have significant effects on tree growth and nutrient cycling [Dietze and Moorcroft, 2011].
-All stands were jack pine dominated, with many of the older stands containing younger Populus spp., Abies balsamea, Picea mariana or Picea glauca individuals in the understory.
+Nineteen even-aged jack pine stands ranging in stand establishment dates from 1872-1999 (by date of pith emergence) in a 30 km radius near Silver Dollar, Ontario were studied (approximately centred around 49° 50' N, 91° 18' W) (Figure 1).
 Fifteen of the sites originated from stand-replacing fire, while four developed after a clearcut harvest.
-With the exception of one younger site (established in 1980, thinned in 2008-2009).
-The soil on all sites was a deep OrthicHumo-Ferric Podzol[Soil Classification Working Group, 1998].
-For the fire-origin sites, all Ae and Bf horizons were coarse sand, silty sand or loamy sand (mean percent sand, silt, clay of (84.4±8.3, 11.5±7.8, 4.1±1.6)) and a mean pH of 5.4 ± 0.2 while the LFH layer was thin, 1 to 2 cm, on all sites.
+These sites are since undisturbed and unmanaged, with the exception of one harvest-origin site established in 1980 and thinned in 2008-2009.
+This relatively remote location in Northwestern Ontario helps reduce the effect of simultaneous anthropogenic changes in short- to medium range atmospheric pollutants, particularly NOx, SO2, ozone, and particulates that have been shown to have significant effects on tree growth and nutrient cycling [Dietze and Moorcroft, 2011].
+All stands were jack pine dominated, with many of the older stands containing younger Populus spp. (poplar), Abies balsamea (balsam fir), Picea mariana (black spruce) or Picea glauca (white spruce) in the understory.
+The soil on all sites was a deep (>50 cm) OrthicHumo-Ferric Podzol[SCWG, 1998].
+For the fire-origin sites, all Ae and Bf horizons were coarse sand, silty sand, or loamy sand (mean percent sand, silt, clay was 84.4±8.3, 11.5±7.8, 4.1±1.6, respectively) and mean pH was 5.4 ± 0.2 while the LFH layer was thin (1 to 2 cm) on all sites.
+Detailed soil data was not available for the remaining four harvest origin sites.

 2.2 Climate data

-Monthly interpolated climate data (mean minimum temperature, mean maximum temperature and total precipitation, as well as BIOCLIM variables) for a single centrally located point at 49.849915° N, 91.304131° W for the time period of 1901-2007 were obtained from Canadian Forest Services using the model outlined in [McKenney et al., 2006].
-The study sites have a mean annual precipitation of 690 mm/year, a mean annual temperature 1 °C and typically experience a 165 day growing season.
+Monthly interpolated climate data for a single centrally located point at 49.849915° N, 91.304131° W for the period 1901 to 2007 were obtained from Canadian Forest Service using the model outlined in McKenney et al. [2006].
+The study sites had a mean annual precipitation of 690 mm per year, a mean annual temperature 1 °C, and typically experience a 165-day growing season.
 Rainfall is strongly seasonal, with about 65% occurring during the growing season.
-July is typically the hottest month of the summer, while August is the driest, so drought may occur throughout the summer.
+July is typically the hottest month of the summer, while August is the driest, so drought may occur during the growing season.

 2.3 Species description

-Jack pine is a short-lived, shade-intolerant pioneer native to eastern and central boreal forest, extending south to surround Lakes Superior, Michigan and Huron [Rudolph and Laidly, 1990].
-Through the use of common garden trials, Thomson and Parker (2008) show that the “optimum latitude” is between 46°N and 47°N, slightly south of our study sites.
+Jack pine is a short-lived, shade-intolerant pioneer species native to eastern and central boreal forests, with a range extending south to surround lakes Superior, Michigan, and Huron [Rudolph and Laidly, 1990].
+Through the use of common garden trials, Thomson and Parker [2008] showed that the “optimum latitude” for this species is between 46°N and 47°N, slightly south of our study sites.
 Jack pine is frequently found on xeric, well-drained sites but grows faster in mesic conditions and is considered relatively drought tolerant [Rudolph and Laidly, 1990].

-Jack pine naturally forms dense even-aged monoculture after stand replacing fires; the cones are highly serotinous and exposed mineral soil is frequently required for establishment Gitτ=QiFtAτϵL[Rudolph and Laidly, 1990].
-When combined with its shade-intolerance, the species rarely self-seeds, and is almost always replaced by more shade tolerant species such as black spruce (Piceamariana), except on the driest sites [Ontario Ministry of Natural Resources, 1997].

-2.4 Sampling and chronology preparation
+Gitτ=QiFtAτϵL2.4 Sampling and chronology preparation